Primal dual methods for Wasserstein gradient flows: Numerical results

 In Figure~\ref{fig:convg}, we analyze how the rate of convergence depends on the inner time step $\Delta t$, the spacial discretization $\Delta x$, and outer time step of the JKO scheme $\tau$.
 We compute the error between the exact solution and the numerical solution in the $\ell^1$ norm, i.e.

 In the plot on the left of Figure~\ref{fig:convg}, we consider two fixed values of $\tau$ and examine how the error depends on $N_t$ and $N_x = 10 N_t$.
 In both cases, the error quickly saturates, indicating that the outer time step $\tau$ dominates the error.
 In the plot on the right, we fix $N_t = 20$ and $N_x = 200$ and consider how the error depends on $\tau$.
-Indeed, we observe first order convergence in $\tau$ for the classical JKO scheme ($\energy^h = \F^h$) and higher order convergence for the high order JKO scheme ($\energy^h = \H^h$).
+We observe slightly less than first order convergence in $\tau$ for the classical JKO scheme ($\energy^h = \F^h$) and higher order convergence for the Crank-Nicolson inspired scheme ($\energy^h = \H^h$).
+We believe these slower rates of convergence are due to the lower regularity of solutions to the porous medium equation with compactly supported initial data, which are merely H\"older continuous.

+In Figure~\ref{fig:convgsmooth}, we consider the case of smooth, strictly positive initial data, given by a Gaussian with mean $\mu =0$ and variance $\theta = 0.2$ (\ref{gaussian}), in which case solutions of the PDE remain smooth over time.
+On the left, we show the evolution of the solutions over time, and on the right, we illustrate that the classical JKO scheme indeed attains first order accuracy, though the Crank-Nicolson inspired scheme is still less than second order accurate.